 Look for unique opportunities to include mouldings in each of your kitchen designs.
 By making this a habit, you will build up a portfolio of signature offerings and differentiate your designs from the competition.

 As shown, designing with mouldings is an excellent way to get a custom look in a predominantly stock kitchen.
 It is also very cost-effective.
 Your clients will be happy you suggested it!

 To learn more about how you can incorporate mouldings into your Kitchen Designs, check out our course INTERIOR FINISHINGS FOR KITCHEN DESIGNERS.
 This course will help you take your Kitchen Design career to the next level!

-If you would like to receive Kitchen Design related articles right to your inbox subscribe to the VESTA Blog on our blog page.
+If you would like to receive Kitchen Design related articles right to your inbox, subscribe to the VESTA Blog.

 I’d love to see how your incorporate mouldings into your Kitchen Designs.
 Please leave a comment below or drop me a line.

 Jan Rutgers is a Professional Kitchen Designer with more than 25 years experience.
 During her career she has designed over 1000 kitchens learning valuable skills with each one!
 She is the founder of VESTABUL SCHOOL OF DESIGN where she educates and mentors people passionate about the Kitchen Design Industry.